radareorg/radare2-book/scripting/macros.md

-Apart from simple sequencing and looping, radare2 allows to write simple macroses, using this construction:
+Apart from simple sequencing and looping, radare2 allows to write simple macros, using this construction:
 ```
 [0x00404800]> (qwe, pd 4, ao)
 ```